ftao/vpn-deploy-playbook/README.md

 2. copy `ansible_hosts.example` to `ansible_hosts`
 3. edit the file to add your servers
 4. edit files in `group_vars` or create and edit `host_vars/SERVER_NAME.yml` to fit your needs
-5. run `ansible-playbook auth.yml` to setup radius server
+5. run `ansible-playbook PLAYBOOK_NAME.yml` to setup servers
-6. run `ansible-playbook pptp.yml` to setup pptp server
-7. run `ansible-playbook l2tp.yml` to setup ipsec/l2tp server
-7. run `ansible-playbook openvpn.yml` to setup openvpn server

 There are also some guides (in Chinese) in the [Wiki](https://github.com/ftao/vpn-deploy-playbook/wiki)